Efficient Robust Spontaneous Parametric Down-Conversion via Detuning Modulated Composite Segments Designs: Results

 \subsection{The DMCS-Crystal Design and Simulations}

-In Fig.~\ref{fig: introduction}(d) presents the change in the signal/idler count rate along the propagation in the crystal for different temperatures.
-It showcases the improvement in our design: while the the number of generated pairs along the design differ and diverge due to up to $~ 5^\circ C$ deviations in temperature, they converge at the end of the crystal making the output robust under such errors.
-In Fig.~\ref{fig: introduction}(e), we show the case of perfect (quasi) phase matched KTP crystal with length of 20mm at $T=37^\circ C$, illuminated by 532nm pump.
-As can be seen, a deviation of only $0.445^\circ C$ (or equivalently 10.64nm in the signal's wavelength, or only $0.227^\circ$ in the measurement angle of the output signal/idler) will lower the rate of generated photons to 90\% of the rate achieved by the error-free setup.
-This decrease results from moving to the harmonic regime where $\Omega ^2 < (\frac{\Delta k}{2}) ^2$.
-For more details on the sensitivity of $\Delta k$ check in the Supplementary Materials.
+Figure \ref{fig:figure1}(d) presents the change in the signal/idler count rate along the propagation in the crystal for different temperatures.
+It showcases the advantage of our design: while the number of generated pairs along the design differs and diverges when the temperature deviates by up to 5°C, they converge at the end of the crystal, making the output robust under such errors. in Fig.~\ref{fig:figure1}(e), we show the case of perfect (quasi) phase matched KTP crystal with length of 20 mm at $T$ = 37°C, illuminated by 532 nm pump.
+As can be seen, a deviation of only 0.445°C (or equivalently 10.64 nm in the signal's wavelength, or only 0.227° in the measurement angle of the output signal/idler) will lower the rate of generated photons to 90\% of the rate achieved by the error-free setup.
+This reduction results from moving to the harmonic regime where $\Omega^2 < \left(\frac{\Delta k}{2}\right)^2$.
+For more details on the sensitivity of $\Delta k$ see Appendix~\ref{app: Sensitivity of SPDC}.